Gavin11011/FlutterEbookApp/README.md

 - Any Operating System (ie. MacOS X, Linux, Windows)
 - Any IDE with Flutter SDK installed (ie. IntelliJ, Android Studio, VSCode etc)
 - A little knowledge of Dart and Flutter
+- Use JDK 11 or JDK 17 (Gradle 7.5 does not work with Java 21)
+- Run builds using the provided Gradle wrapper (Gradle 7.5)

 ## ✨ Features